NFL's concussion protocol modified after Tagovailoa review - Local News 8

 Less than a week after the injury, Tagovailoa started against the Cincinnati Bengals in a Thursday night game.
 He suffered a concussion in the first half after taking a hard sack, and displayed the fencing response after the scary hit.
 He was stretchered off the field and immediately taken to the hospital.
 He remains in the concussion protocol and will miss Sunday’s game against the Jets.

-Dr. Allen Sills, the NFL’s Chief Medical Officer, said with the league’s amended protocol, Tagovailoa would have been diagnosed with a concussion on Sept.
+Dr. Allen Sills, the NFL’s Chief Medical Officer, said that under the league’s amended protocol, Tagovailoa would have been diagnosed with a concussion on Sept.
 25 under the ataxia term, thus making him ineligible to come back into that game.

 Sills said there’s no exact timetable for return for a player diagnosed with a concussion, but it would be “extremely unlikely” for a player diagnosed with ataxia to be able to play on Thursday night.
 The median time out with a concussion is nine days, he added.